François Djitie Kouatcho

 Balance between feed efficiency and bone health in free-range broilers reared under global warming conditions

-n order to meet the meat products needs of an ever-growing world population, standard chickens have undergone considerable growth, breast yield and feed efficiency improvements over the last few decades.
+In order to meet the meat products needs of an ever-growing world population, standard chickens have undergone considerable growth, breast yield, and feed efficiency improvements over the last few decades.
 Cumulated with intensive production conditions, this selection resulted in birds now reaching a weight of 2 kg in just 5 weeks.
 Despite this increase in productivity and the success of poultry meat, criticisms on animal welfare and product quality abound.
 Indeed, fast-growing chickens move around considerably less than slow-growing chickens, lying still for a substantial part of the time during rearing.
 This results in poor bone mineralisation in birds and thus to musculoskeletal disorders and less robust animals.